amna-nazim-gigani/ai-learning-series/sessions/session-04-ai-agent/README.md

 By the end of this session, you will:

-- Understand AI, ML, and LLM concepts
+- Understand what AI agents are and how they differ from chatbots
-- Set up GCP/Vertex AI and get API credentials
-- Make your first API call to Gemini
-- Build a basic chatbot with conversation memory
+- Learn about agent frameworks and tool calling
+- Build an AI agent that can use tools to accomplish tasks
-- Handle API responses and errors
+- Implement function calling with Gemini API

 ## 📚 What We'll Cover